-The results from this chapter demonstrate an additional motivation for investing in lowcarbon generation in the near-term.
+The results from this chapter demonstrate an additional motivation for investing in low-carbon generation in the near-term.
 The results from Chapter 5 show that in many cases of policy uncertainty, Stage 1 investments in low-carbon make economic sense because they lower the expected costs of emissions reductions in Stage 2.
 Stage 1 low-carbon investment is also optimal when there is a constraint on the low-carbon technology growth rate between periods and you expect you may need substantial low-carbon in Stage 2.
 A priori, one might expect uncertainty in the low-carbon cost to affect Stage 1 low-carbon decisions for the same two reasons, but that turned out not to be the case.
 At least given the uncertainty in the costs of low-carbon generation as represented in the literature, the cost uncertainty does not have a strong effect on State 1 strategy for the scenarios explored.

-However, including stochastic technological learning in which the share of low-carbon in Stage 1 affects the probability of cost markups in Stage 2 introduces a third motivation for nearterm low-carbon investment: the ability to lower the expected cost of low-carbon in the future.
+However, including stochastic technological learning in which the share of low-carbon in Stage 1 affects the probability of cost markups in Stage 2 introduces a third motivation for near-

 Through learning and scale effects, the cost of technologies may decline with increased cumulative capacity.
 Depending on the rate of technological learning, as well as the expectations about future policy, the value of reducing expected future costs can provide strong motivation for additional low-carbon investment in the near-term.
 As the probability of a stringent cap increases, the potential need for significant amounts of low-carbon to meet the cap increases, and in turn the value of near-term investments that reduce the expected future low-carbon cost also increases.
 Investors should be aware of this value when making investment decisions.